btholt/complete-intro-to-react-v8/lessons/14-redux/A-redux-toolkit.md

 </button>;
 ```

-This is how to use Redux from a write persepctive (we'll look at read in a sec.)
+This is how to use Redux from a write perspective (we'll look at read in a sec.)
 You use `dispatch` functions to dispatch an action (which `adopt` does for us).
 That payload will eventually be passed to the reducer we made which will update our store.
 Redux handles all of the informing React of when to re-render.
 If this feels a lot like context is because it works much the same way.
 They both inspired each others' design.

 Okay, let's go do writing.
 Hop on over to SearchParams.js